 Yes, private sellers will be charged.
 VAT rules dictate that anyone residing in the EU, the United Kingdom or Japan must be taxed for consuming our electronic service.
 VAT is required for all sellers regardless of whether it is charged and collected upfront through Discogs or a seller manages their own VAT by registering with VAT.

 For VAT purposes, Discogs sellers are the customers, or consumers of the Discogs service.
-Thus, Discogs must collect appropriate VAT on sales fees generated by sellers through the Discogs Marketplace service, no matter where the buyer resides.
+Thus, Discogs must collect appropriate VAT on selling fees generated by sellers through the Discogs Marketplace service, no matter where the buyer resides.